moorepants/learn-multibody-dynamics/translational.rst

    me.cross(A.ang_acc_in(N), S.pos_from(P))

-And this presentation also shows the radial component of acceleration:
+The tangential component is always tangent to the motion path of :math:`P`.
+The last term is the radial component of acceleration, also called :term:`centripetal acceleration`:

 .. math::
    :label: radial